mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 **Listing 29 -- Provision FSP information for account holder Henrik Karlsson**

-[Listing 30](#listing-30) shows the asynchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 29](#listing-29).
+[Listing 30](#listing-30) shows the synchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 29](#listing-29).

 See [Table 2](#table-2) for the required HTTP headers in a HTTP response.